Love Is in The Air02/01/2024 ● By Tanni Haas, Ph.D.

 Listen Carefully – And Don’t Lecture

-You should feel flattered if your teen tells you that they’re dating.
+You should feel flattered if your teen tells you they’re dating.
 It’s a sign they trust you and are excited to share the news with you.
-“Kids don’t confide in their parents as much as they get older,” says Rachel Ehmke of the Child Mind Institute, “so when kids do feel like talking, really make an effort to be available and listen.”
-Listen carefully to what they say and try to react in a non-judgmental way.
-Avoid lecturing them, because if you do, says clinical psychologist Lisa Tiano, “they’ll tune you out, or give you the occasional eye roll, waiting for the lecture to be done and over with.”
+“Kids don’t confide in their parents as much as they get older,” says Rachel Ehmke of the Child Mind Institute, “so when kids do feel like talking, make an effort to be available and listen.”
+Listen carefully to what they say and try to respond in a non-judgmental way.
+Avoid lecturing, because if you do, says clinical psychologist Lisa Tiano, “they’ll tune you out, or give you the proverbial eye roll, waiting for the lecture to be over with.”

 Use the occasion to talk about what good relationships are like.
 Middle school counselor Phyllis Fagell suggests parents discuss relationship characteristics like dependability, empathy, generosity, kindness, and considering someone else’s perspective.
 Ms. Fagell adds that parents can also recount their own experiences: “Talk about how you fell in love with your partner.”
 “What qualities did you admire?” and be honest, even if it wasn’t a perfect experience.